 As we spend a third of our lives in bed, it’s important that your bed set-up is comfortable, supportive and meets your specific needs.
-While we tend to spend lots of time and money finding the best mattress (opens in new tab) and the best duvet (opens in new tab), pillows aren’t always given the same thought and consideration.
+While we tend to spend lots of time and money finding the best mattress and the best duvet, pillows aren’t always given the same thought and consideration.

 Finding the best pillows for your style, preferences and budget should be at the top of your list.
 After all, pillows support your head and neck while helping keep your spine aligned, so to avoid unnecessary pains and aches, having the right pillow is something you don’t want to leave to chance.

-How to choose the right size pillow
+How to choose the right pillow size

-Having the right size pillow is imperative to getting the best night’s sleep.
 When buying a new pillow, it’s important to keep in mind what size you need, firmness levels and what sleeping position you favour.

 Size will determine how much room the pillow will take up on your mattress and how much space your head and neck get when on the pillow.
-While this might seem a silly thing to think about, you don’t want your pillow to overlap your partners if it’s too big or risk it slipping off the bed if it’s too small.
+While this might seem a silly thing to think about, you don’t want your pillow to overlap your partners or risk it slipping off the bed if it’s too small.
 Choosing a size that fits your bed and gives your head and neck enough room to move from side to side can set you up for success.

 UK pillow sizes